AdobeDocs/workfront.en/help/classic/manage-work/requests/create-requests/create-submit-requests.md

 >
 >Consider the following when working with drafts:
 >
 >* Workfront does not create draft requests when you submit them from a third-party application, like emailing them into Workfront, or creating them using any another application.
-When you submit a request from outside the Workfront web app the request is saved in the All Requests or Requests I've Submitted tabs.
+When you submit a request from outside the Workfront web app the request is saved in the All&nbsp;Requests or Requests I've Submitted tabs.
 >* If the structure of a request queue changes, you can no longer access existing drafts.&nbsp;For example, if a queue topic is removed, or a topic group is added, the saved drafts are no longer accessible.
 >